Guillemsc/LinuxMintSetup/README.md

 # LinuxMintSetup

+- Set bottom bar icons to the center.
-Add the rofi folder into user/.config/
+- Add the rofi folder into user/.config/